-The Origins of 10 Popular Christmas Carols
+The Origins of 10 Popular Christmas Songs

 You've sung them while clutching cups of hot cocoa, cozying up around a fire, or stomping through snowdrifts.
 You've heard them played in shopping malls, churches, and holiday parties.
 You know all their words by heart.
-But do you know how some of the world's best-known Christmas carols were created?
+But do you know how some of the world's best-known Christmas tunes were created?

-1. "Silent Night"
+“Silent Night”

 The legend behind one of the most popular Christmas carols in the world plays out as a sort of Christmas miracle.
-The story goes that Father Joseph Mohr of Oberndorf, Austria, was determined to have music at his Christmas Eve service, even though the organ at his beloved St Nicholas Church was broken.
+The story goes that Father Joseph Mohr of Oberndorf, Austria, was determined to have music at his Christmas Eve service, even though the organ at his beloved St. Nicholas Church was broken.
 So, he penned a poem and asked his friend Franz Gruber to compose a score for it that would not demand an organ.
 The truth, however, is a little less dramatic.

 In 1816, the Catholic priest wrote the poem “Stille Nacht!
 Heilige Nacht!” while stationed at a pilgrim church in Mariapfarr, Austria.
 When he transferred to St. Nicholas’s two years later, he did ask Gruber to help him write guitar music for the poem, which the two performed—backed by a choir—on Christmas Eve of 1818.
 “Silent Night" was translated into English more than 40 years later by Episcopal priest John Freeman Young, who is responsible for the version Americans favor.

-2. "Santa Claus Is Coming to Town"
+“Santa Claus Is Coming to Town”

 Penned by James “Haven” Gillespie, this jolly tune was first performed on American singer Eddie Cantor’s radio show in 1934.
 But for all its mirth, its inspiration came from a place of grief.
 In his book Stories Behind the Greatest Hits of Christmas, Ace Collins explains how Gillespie was a vaudevillian-turned-songwriter who’d fallen on hard times, both financially and personally.
 Gillespie got the call to pen a Christmas tune for Cantor just after learning his brother had died.